-This year, we're going to do something a little different (although we're still doing the usual advent calendar for our kiddos) and we challenge you to do the exact same: A Reverse Advent Calendar.
+For 4 years, we've been doing something different though (although we're still doing the usual advent calendar for our kiddos) and we challenge you to do the exact same: A Reverse Advent Calendar.

 What is a reverse advent calendar?

 A reverse advent calendar is an act of kindness and a way to brighten other, less fortunate families' Christmas and the days thereafter.
 The idea behind this is straight forward: You grab a box or basket and every day leading up to Christmas you add something useful to the box.

 Not only is this a fun thing for the whole family to do together, from creating the advent calendar box itself to picking the goodies to go in it.
 It also teaches your kids about the importance of sharing and helping others and seeing the bigger picture at Christmas.